nannkat/BUCASCS542/README.md

 # Machine Learning CS542 Final Project
-## Convolutional Neural Network for the classification of the Fashion MNIST dataset
+## Convolutional Neural Network for the classification of Fashion MNIST
-By Nanna Hannesdottir, Fatemeh Sharifi and Shahaf Dan
+Authors: Nanna Katrin Hannesdottir, Fatemeh Sharifi and Shahaf Dan

 ### Download and running instructions
-#### Dataset
+#### Datasets
 The Fashion MNIST dataset we used was retrieved at: https://www.kaggle.com/zalando-research/fashionmnist <br>
 For your convenience we have also uploaded it to this repository under archive.zip <br>